aksharasoman/notes_ml_projects/002_chatbot/Deploy an App built using Panel using Ploomber.md

 - [d] *REVIEW: Not Good.
 "Serving traffic: Failed" is common.
 Difficult to reload again.
 It stops the deployment if we are not receiving any traffic (in 6 hrs).*

-Ploomber Cloud offers a [free deployment](https://platform.ploomber.io/) option for Panel apps.
+Ploomber Cloud offers a [free deployment](https://platform.ploomber.io/)option for Panel apps.
 ### Steps:
 1. Convert app.ipynb as app.py
 	1. Right click on app.ipynb file → Import Notebook to script → If i want to eliminate any cells : remove ‘%\%’ at the beginning of each cell.